nemmusu/domain-screenshoter/README.md

 - **Multithreading**: Supports concurrent processing of domains with a specified number of threads.
 - **Progress Tracking**: Displays progress bars for domains processed, screenshots taken, and requests made.
 - **Error Logging**: Logs errors into a file in the output directory for further analysis.
+- **Delay Between VPN Changes**: Allows specifying a delay (in seconds) before connecting to a new VPN after disconnecting the current one.

 ---